TRIGGER WARNING: DOMESTIC VIOLENCE and ABLEISM

 - “Appears normal” – The context of this was that her friends see her spouse as “normal”, so they don’t understand her “suffering” and won’t give her the sympathy when she expresses these thoughts.
 She says this leaves her “isolated”.

 - “Although people with Asperger’s Syndrome do feel affection towards others, relationships are not a priority for them in the same way that it is for people who do not have Asperger’s Syndrome.” – I can’t help thinking of the Doctor who asked my cousin if she cares about other people, and what they think of her.
-When she answered that she does, he told her this is proof she isn’t really autistic.
-Jackass.
+When she answered that she does, he told her this is proof she isn’t really Autistic.
+What a jackass.
 In my experience, we spend so much time thinking about relationships and interactions, we wind ourselves up into big balls of anxiety.
 Sometimes we have to walk away from it just to be able to get our minds and bodies straight again.

 - “Afflicted” – Ugh.
 It’s like she thinks we are diseased.
 Gross.

-- In many cases, the Asperger partner analyzed the partner prior to marriage and assessed them as being capable of filling a compensatory role for his own deficits. – This sentence is so repulsive, I feel like it speaks for itself.
+- In many cases, the Asperger partner analysed the partner prior to marriage and assessed them as being capable of filling a compensatory role for his own deficits. – This sentence is so repulsive, I feel like it speaks for itself.
 She goes on to say the non-Asperger partner takes on the role of a personal assistant in a business relationship rather than a marriage.
 She also says this spouse will feel betrayed by not having their expectations of a mutual/equal relationship met.

 - “Sacrifice” – It ranks right up there with “burden” on the obnoxious word list for people with disabilities.

-- Suggests the Neurotypical partner evaluate whether there is enough value in the marriage to continue, while also suggesting they keep all their financial affairs separate.
+- Suggests the non-Autistic partner evaluate whether there is enough value in the marriage to continue, while also suggesting they keep all their financial affairs separate.
 I would love to suggest to her husband that he do the same.

 My suggestion: Start reading with a discerning eye.
 Start questioning the message put out in the world by articles.
 Stop supporting the toxic representation of autism.